 Raised Bed Almost complete

 One layer is completed now it’s time to build another frame before this bed is finished.
-If you like this project then I’d like to encourage you to check out more of my raised beds here.
+For additional raised beds on the blog just use the search bar or click Projects.

 $10 Raised Bed Complete

-This raised bed project is easy to build in less than 30 minutes.
-It’s the perfect companion to my new book, Startle Garden which will be available in February.
-Thanks for stopping by, hope you enjoyed and keep reading because additional $10 projects are just a click away.
+This raised bed project is for you and so easy to build in less than 30 minutes.
+It’s the perfect companion to my book, Startle Garden.